If you read my Q4 2020 income report and annual review, you know that 2020 was a great year (for business, that is…).

 One of my life goals is to become financially independent, and selling a valuable website would be a huge step in that direction.

-Granted, I’m still taking money out of the business and saving as much as possible each month, but an exit would all
+Granted, I’m still taking money out of the business and saving as much as possible each month, but an exit would allow for a sort of one-time life-changing lump sum.

 So I’m keeping my eye on one specific number each month: